scalazone/monix/topics/monix-task-foundations/basictransformations.md

 Random.nextInt(10) + Random.nextInt(10) // a sum of two random Integers
 ```

-In this case, the result could be completely different, depending on how we write it, and we need to be very careful of
+In this example, the result of a random number generator can be completely different every time it's called.
+Therefore, depending on how we use it, we need to be very careful of
-what we're doing, otherwise we could introduce subtle bugs.
+what we're doing, otherwise we can introduce subtle bugs.

 Fortunately, effect types like `Task` have the power to turn any non-referentially transparent expression into a pure value!